BrainStormYourWayIn/sierra/README.md

 ![GitHub](https://img.shields.io/github/license/BrainStormYourWayIn/sierra?color=blue)

 This is a relatively new project, so we're developing at a fast pace.
-If you have any **suggestions or issue** or just want to open a discussion, feel free to do so!
+If you have any suggestions or issues or just want to open a discussion, feel free to do so!

 ________________________________